-In the central portions of Kakula, a strong correlation is evident between the presence of the basal siltstone developed within the Ki1.1.1 and the development of high-grade mineralisation.
-The vertical thickness of the basal siltstone is thickest in the shallowest parts of the deposit, with a very strong alignment along a trend striking approximately 120° (Figure 7.17).
+The vertical thickness of the basal siltstone is thickest in the shallowest parts of the deposit, with a very strong alignment along a trend striking approximately 120° (Figure 7.10).

-The KPS at Kakula crops out in the vicinity of the domes, preventing the determination of a thickness for the Ki1.1.1 where the KPS has been entirely eroded.
 The Ki1.1.1 generally thickens to the west.
-The Ki1.1.1 is considerably thicker than at Kamoa, with vertical thicknesses varying from 180 m to over 400 m at Kakula West (Figure 7.18).
+The Ki1.1.1 is considerably thicker than at Kamoa, with vertical thicknesses varying from 180 m to over 400 m at Kakula West (Figure 7.11).
+Locally the KPS has been entirely eroded where it crops out along the domes, and the thickness for the Ki1.1.1 could not be estimated.
+There appears to be no obvious control on thicknesses of stratigraphic or lithological units relative to modelled brittle faults.
+These faults, part of the West Scarp Fault system, appear to be later structures that offset the different units.

 A pronounced north-east orientation in thickness trends is evident at Kakula West, and this observation has been incorporated into the search orientations used during grade estimation.

-NE Dome

-National Thickness (m)

-Basal Siltstone

-Inferred Resource

-Vertical Thickness (m)

-Basal Siltstone

-Figure 7.17 Vertical Thickness of the Basal Siltstone within the Kil.1.1 at the Kakula Deposit